 - English: Indian Jalap, Turpeth, Terpeth Root, False Jalap

 Constituents of Operculina turpethum

-The roots of plant contain the glycosidic resin (about 10%), turpethin andh turpethein.
-Turpethein is made up of 1-turpethein containing jalapic, ipomoic and tampicolic acids and f-turpenthein.
+The roots of the plant contain the glycosidic resin (about 10%), turpethin andh turpethein.
+Turpethein is made up of 1-turpethein containing jalapic, ipomoic, and tampicolic acids, and f-turpenthein.
 It gives laxative action to the drug.

 The active principle glycosidic resin is a mostly concentrated in the root bark.

 Operculina turpethum is rich in medicinal properties.
 The understanding of these properties will help us to better utilize this herb.
 These also indicate the conditions in which we should avoid it.
 For example, it has purgative properties, and therefore should not be used in loose motions.

 Below is given medicinal properties along with the meaning.

 - Anti-inflammatory: Reducing inflammation by acting on body mechanisms.